byYvette Marquezon December 21, 2020 (updated January 30, 2021)

 Ponche Navideño, which is also sometimes known as Ponche Mexicano, is a traditional Mexican fruit beverage.
 Ponche, which means punch, is essentially a warm fruit punch.

 Think of it like the Mexican version of Spiced Apple Cider.
 Except instead of only apples and oranges, the punch is also made with some pretty cool Mexican fruits that you might not yet be familiar with.
-I know I wasn’t when I first tried it!

 Ponche can be served with or without alcohol.
 It is most often consumed during the holiday season, generally during Las Posadas.
 On chilly nights, this warm and fragrant infusion warms you from the inside out.
+My grandma used to make a very similar calientito (warm drink) around the holidays.

-Tejocotes (a.k.a.
-Hawthorne Apples) are an ingredient I had never purchased before making this ponche.
-They have a sweet and sour taste, which is reminiscent of something between a plum and an apricot.
+- Tejocotes – Tejocotes (a.k.a.
+Hawthorne Apples) have a sweet and sour taste, which is reminiscent of something between a plum and an apricot.
+If you do not have access to tejocotes you can substitute with crab apples or one extra apple.

-Another unique ingredient I had never purchased before were guavas.
-When green, they look like limes and are ripe, when yellow, they are over ripened, soft, and very sweet.
+- Guavas – When green, they look like limes and are ripe, when yellow, they are over ripened, soft, and very sweet.
 This fruit is soft and they dissolve in the water and add a uniquely sweet taste to the ponche.

-The last ingredient that you might not yet be familiar with is piloncillo, which is a special type of raw cane sugar that has a delicious caramel flavor.
+- Piloncillo – Piloncillo is a special type of raw cane sugar that has a delicious caramel flavor.
 It is often sold in cones, and for this recipe you’ll need one.
+Piloncillo can be purchased online.
+No piloncillo?
+Simply substitute dark brown sugar instead.

-How to Make Ponche Mexicano
+How To Make Ponche Navideño

 This Ponche Navideño is actually quite simple to make once you have found the necessary ingredients.

-In a large pot, over high heat, boil water, cinnamon sticks, cloves, tamarind, and tejocotes.
+Step 1: In a large pot, over high heat, boil water, cinnamon sticks, cloves, tamarind, and tejocotes.
 After it starts to boil, lower the heat and simmer for about 10 minutes until the tejocotes are soft.

-Remove the tejocotes from the heat, peel, remove hard ends, cut in half, and deseed.
+Step 2: Remove the tejocotes from the heat, peel, remove hard ends, cut in half, and deseed.
 Return them to the pot.

-Simmer for at least 30 minutes, stirring gently.
+Step 4: Reduce heat and simmer for at least 30 minutes, stirring gently.
 Discard cinnamon sticks and cloves.

-Ladle into cups, making sure each cup gets some chunks of fruit.
+Step 5: Ladle into cups, making sure each cup gets some chunks of fruit.
+Add brandy or tequila to each cup (optional).
+This addition makes it ponche con piquete (punch with a sting).

 Frequently Asked Questions